Microbreweries in France: Hidden Gem Breweries Most Travellers Never Find

 Personal Anecdotes From The French Beer Scene

 As a chef, my life has always been about flavor.
 For years, that meant focusing almost exclusively on wine, as is tradition here in France.
 But over the past decade, I’ve seen a quiet revolution happening.
-It started subtly, with a few adventurous chefs and restaurateurs looking beyond the usual grape.
-Now, the craft beer scene, or bière artisanale as we call it, is really starting to make its mark.
-I remember stumbling into a tiny bar in the 11th arrondissement a few years back, expecting nothing more than a few standard lagers.
-Instead, I found a tap list that would rival any craft beer bar in London or Berlin.
-It was eye-opening.
-France might be known for its wine, but the quality and creativity in its beer brewing are undeniable.
+It kind of started quietly, with a handful of adventurous chefs and restaurateurs looking past the usual grape… you know.
+Now the craft beer scene, or bière artisanale as we say it, is really beginning to leave a mark.

 Pairing Local Flavors: Food And Beer Collaborations